 When Fritz Pollard was inducted into the College Football Hall of Fame in 1954, he was the second African-American to receive the honor.

-That was pretty much the only thing Pollard was second at, because he was a pioneer that was the first to blaze several trails for black football players.
+That was pretty much the only thing Pollard was second at, because he was a pioneer otherwise, serving as the first to blaze several trails for Black football players.

 His notable career accomplishments included: